coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

 -   `pool`: We create the pool account with the init constraint.
 We add a payer by the name `authority`: which we add later in the account struct.
 And we also add the space needed to store the account which we already calculated in the `impl` block of `PoolAccount`.
 -   `pool_signer`: This is the authority that will have control of the pool.
 -   `redeemable_mint`: The mint address of the redeemable tokens.
 We add some constraints to check that the token has the correct configurations set.
--   `fiat_mint`: The mint address of the fiat tokens.
-We use the constraint that the decimals of the fiat tokens and the redeemable tokens should be the same.
+-   `deposit token_mint`: The mint address of the deposit tokens.
+We use the constraint that the decimals of the deposit tokens and the redeemable tokens should be the same.
 -   `native_mint`: The mint address of the native token.
 -   `pool_native`: The token account owned by the pool signer that will hold all the native tokens.
--   `pool_fiat`: The token account owned by the pool signer that will hold all the fiat tokens sent by the investor.
+-   `pool_deposit_token`: The token account owned by the pool signer that will hold all the deposit tokens sent by the depositor.
 -   `authority`: The transaction signer
 -   `creator_native`: The token account owned by the project which will send the native tokens to `pool_native`